A long time ago in a galaxy far, far away…

 What we do start projects with now is a couple of days of workshop, where we build together Product Canvas, Personas and User Stories.
 Although we don’t start with UX prototypes now, we still do the prototyping process along with the workshop, sketching draft mockups on meetings, simply using pen and paper.
 This way we can quickly visualize what is being discussed and make better decisions.
 It’s also a great way to make sure that we are all on the same page.
 Afterwards, a proper mockup is prepared based on the outcomes of this workshop.

 Be realistic and have priorities

-Before the project has started, we were asked for an estimation, and it was one of the most reasonable questions we were ever asked - is this project going to be done in weeks or rather will it take months?
-We have answered - weeks.
-The next request for a more accurate prediction came, when the prototype was done.
+Before the project has started, we were asked for estimation, and it was one of the most reasonable questions we were ever asked – is this project going to be done in weeks, or rather will it take months?
+We have answered – weeks.
+The next request for a more accurate prediction came when the prototype was done.
 Still, you have to remember that the estimation is always only a guess.

 When the developers joined the team and dug deeper into the process, we have gained a lot of new knowledge that resulted in new user stories.
 The process of gathering this knowledge continued during the first 3 sprints.
 After 2 sprints, we already knew enough to tell that 4 sprints won’t do for the whole backlog, so either we extend the timeline or drop out some features.

 That’s the value of agile – the uncertainty is reduced in time, as we gather information, we are able to take yesterday’s weather as the best approximation of what weather we can expect the next day.
 Since Joanna has prioritized the backlog according to the value she saw in each of the features, identifying must-haves and would-be-nice-to-haves, we were able to estimate what would fit in 4 sprints and what would not, and how many sprints it would require to deliver the remainder.